-Major funding boost for IAG and the University of Essex
+IAG and University of Essex

 The University of Essex has received a major funding boost to support its world-leading plant productivity research.
-The major funding boost will be used to create a state-of-the-art indoor crop growth facility: Smart Technology Experimental Plant Suite (STEPS).
+The funding will be used to create a state-of-the-art indoor crop growth facility: Smart Technology Experimental Plant Suite (STEPS).

 Chief Executive of The Wolfson Foundation, Paul Ramsbottom Said: